compayer/compayer-docs/content/_index.md

 Compayer is an analytics service that tracks customer events in payment forms for financial and marketing reports.

+Our goal is to help our partners to save every cent in their pockets and improve payment processing for every case and territories.

+{{< figure src="/images/overview.png">}}

+Track e-commerce payment events about started, successful, failed or refunded transactions.
+Visualise your entire business on a single screen in real-time.

+Our customers confirm we helped to increase their revenues from 5 to 17%.

 Try out Compayer Portal and explore real datasets.

 {{< button href="TODO" >}}EXPLORE NOW{{< /button >}}

+**Let us process your data in real time and provide you with invaluable insights.**

+{{< columns >}}
+We work for non-recurring businesses and got ton of insights for every user
+<--->
+We here to help you better control your business
+<--->
+Don’t spend hours in Excel or BI tools
-{{< figure src="/images/overview.png">}}
+{{< /columns >}}

-**Features**

-- Tracking e-commerce payment events about started, successful, failure or refunded transactions.
-- Visualise your entire business on a single screen in real-time.

 ***